AdobeDocs/audience-manager.es-ES/help/using/faq/faq-data-collection.md

 **¿Puedo recopilar datos de página si no soy[!DNL Analytics]cliente?**

 Sí.
-The [!UICONTROL DIL] module helps you collect page data even if you&#39;re not using [!DNL Analytics].
+The [!UICONTROL DIL] module helps you collect page data even if you're not using [!DNL Analytics].
 When set up properly, [!UICONTROL DIL] can capture data from and about:

 * Etiquetas meta
 * Direcciones URL y encabezados URL